Preventive Maintenance Plan for 2026: Free Checklists & Examples

 One of the most obvious benefits of implementing a PM program is that you’re pre-empting issues before they occur.
 Here are some other benefits:

-• Reduces business disruptions and less closures: Minimizing unexpected equipment failures reduces the likelihood of business disruptions and closures by ensuring that machinery operates smoothly and reliably.
+• Reduces downtime: Minimizing unexpected equipment failures helps reduce downtime and the likelihood of business disruptions and closures by ensuring that machinery operates smoothly and reliably.

-• Increases asset’s lifecycle: When you regularly service your machinery, you increase the equipment lifespan, bringing you great cost savings in that you won’t need to replace equipment as often.
+• Increases asset’s lifecycle: When you regularly service your machinery, you increase the equipment lifespan, which decreases expenses since you no longer need to replace equipment as often.

-• Controls labor costs: Carrying out regular maintenance reduces the risk of after-hour breakdowns.
-Maintenance technicians will work only during scheduled hours, eliminating unexpected labor costs that come with emergency maintenance callouts.
+• Controls labor costs: Carrying out regular maintenance helps you better manage your maintenance backlog.
+It reduces the risk of after-hour breakdowns, meaning maintenance technicians will work only during scheduled hours, eliminating unexpected labor costs that come with emergency maintenance callouts.

 • Eliminates potential safety risks: When you address issues proactively, you prevent them from escalating.
 This simple step eliminates potential safety risks.